-Getting a full charge, it will take 12-14 hrs with the solar panel under direct outdoor sunlight and 1-2 hours via USB cord and wall charger.
+Getting a full charge, will take 12-14 hrs with the solar panel under direct outdoor sunlight and 1-2 hours via USB cord and wall charger.

-The charger is small but provides a 5v/ 2.1 amp output port which can charge most smartphones and tablets.
+The charger is small but provides a 5v/ 2.1 amp output port that can charge most smartphones and tablets.
 But just be mindful that it may not be compatible to support phones with 3.0 quick charge technology.